ruiqimao/VoronStuff/Xol_PCB/README.md

 The PCB and strain relief are designed with only the [Sherpa Mini](https://github.com/Annex-Engineering/Sherpa_Mini-Extruder) in mind. **Usage with other extruders may require the motor connector to be swapped to the back side.**

 ## Distribution board
 Xol PCB is compatible with the [Xol distribution board](https://store.annex.engineering/collections/pcbs/products/carabiner-distribution-board-for-xol-toolhead) from Annex Engineering.
+See additional documentation [here](https://github.com/Annex-Engineering/Carabiner-Docs/tree/main/carabiner-distributor_xol).

 ### Alternatives
 * A second Xol PCB can be used as a distribution board.